 “The quality of a person’s life is in direct proportion to their commitment to excellence, regardless of their chosen field of endeavor.”
 Vince Lombardi

 If your marriage is not as good as you like it to be, check your commitments.
 If your relationships with your kids, it is not where it should be, revisit your commitments.
 If you are not earning the money that you like to earn, recheck your commitments.
 Your commitments are the bridge between you and your ideal life.
-Commitment is a mindset that is guaranteed to get your unstuck from any situation you find yourself in.
+Commitment is a mindset that is guaranteed to get you unstuck from any situation you find yourself in.

 If you want to get unstuck, commit to doing the work.
 Ken Blanchard talks about the importance of commitment, “There’s a difference between interest and commitment.
 When you’re interested in doing something, you do it only when it’s convenient.
 When you’re committed to something, you accept no excuses; only results.”

-"In any given moment we have two options: to step forward into growth or step back into safety."
+"In any given moment, we have two options: to step forward into growth or step back into safety."
 Abraham Maslow

 In 1954, Roger Bannister was 25 years old, a medical student at St. Mary Hospital in London.
 Bannister was vocal about running a mile in under 4 minutes.
 He devised a new training regimen, he started to run alone more frequently and with harder intervals.
-The British press called him a 'lone wolf' and suggested that he needed to change his regimen if he is serious about competing.
+The British press called him a 'lone wolf' and suggested that he change his regimen if he is serious about competing.

 He would spend hours envisioning himself crossing the finish line in under 4 minutes.
 He shifted his mindset from "This is an impossible goal" to "I want to be the first to do this."

 If you are stuck, ask yourself these five questions.
 Once you answer them, you will realize that you are more powerful and capable than you realize.
-Stop letting fear, society and your inner voice slow you down.
-You have the power within yourself to follow your own dreams and achieve your goals.
+Stop letting fear, society, and your inner voice slow you down.
+You have the power within yourself to follow your dreams and achieve your goals.

 Instead of beating yourself up, and identifying yourself with your shortcoming, take a few deep breaths and reflect.
 Instead of saying I’m a failure, say I failed at this project.
-Do not say I’m a smoker, say I smoke.
+Do not say I’m a smoker.
+Say I smoke.
 Focus on the action that you like to change instead of focusing on your feeling.

 Answering these five questions will unleash your inner strength, allow you to master your mindset, and get you unstuck from any undesired situation you find yourself in.

-These answers will be your guide to master your mind, build better relationships, manage your time, conquer your crises, overcome daily obstacles and increase your productivity.
+These answers will be your guide to master your mind, build better relationships, manage your time, conquer your crises, overcome daily obstacles, and increase your productivity.